Everything you need to know as a first-time student.

 Students who have completed 96 credit points will be able to graduate with a QUT degree and complete subjects cross-institutionally with USC at the Caboolture campus.
 Course progression maps have been provided for each program under the discipline tabs on the FAQ site.
 For further information, please contact your Faculty for a study plan that will detail the timeframes required to complete.

-As a QUT student will you have access to QUT’s Equity Scholarship Scheme.
+As a QUT student you will have access to QUT’s Equity Scholarship Scheme.
 Further information can be found on the QUT Student Equity Scholarships Scheme page.

 You would access the Blackboard site for your QUT or USC subject.
 If you are studying USC subjects you would log into the USC Blackboard site.
 Similarly, if you are studying a QUT subject, you would log onto the QUT Blackboard site.
-Therefore, you will require separate log-ins for both institutions
+Therefore, you will require separate log-ins for both institutions.

 From 2018, facilities previously managed by QUT will be managed by USC.
 Therefore, access will be via a USC access system.